hack2skill/oneAPI-GenAI-Hackathon-2023/README.md

 Note: Replace placeholders (like <YourInstanceIP>) with actual values relevant to your project.
-You may also want to add more specific instructions or descriptions depending on the complexity and requirements of your project.

 ### Future Scope:
-   Write about the scalability and futuristic aspects of the prototype developed
+   A Fine tuned model may improve the results.